 Although his hand gestured towards the farmer, his eyes were riveted on Link and Zelda knew by the inflection of his tone that the comment was intended for him and not the swineherd.

-She turned a worried eye on her green clad friend to see that he had caught the insinuation.
-He narrowed his eyes almost imperceptibly for a fleeting moment and then a coy smile spread across his face.
+She turned a worried eye on her friend to see that he had caught the insinuation.
+He narrowed his eyes almost imperceptibly for a fleeting moment and then a shrewd smile spread across his face.
 Much to her surprise, he maintained his silence.

 She was relieved that it went no further than that, but judging by the look on Dunlin's face when Link did not respond, the peace was not going to last.